TimothyByrd/ChaosHelper/README.md

 Note that setting `maxIlvl` will not prevent the filter from showing any rares that it would have shown before.
 Only the highlighting may change from the chaos recipe highlight to what was already in the filter.

-__`allowIDedSets`__ (false) sets whether the tool will support making sets including IDed items.
+__`allowIDedSets`__ (true) sets whether the tool will support making sets including IDed items.
-- Defaults to false because it causes extra vendor trips.
 - I do this because I ID two-stone rings while levelling.
-- Also has the filter show IDed rare rings, like breech rings.
+- Also has the filter show IDed rare rings and amulets, like breech rings.
 - In an IDed set, both rings must be IDed, and other slots will prefer IDed items.
 - The tool will not mix an IDed set and an un-IDed set in one sale.
+- Can set to false to not show IDed rare rings and amulets in the  filter and to consider IDed items in the stash tab as junk.

 __`chaosParanoiaLevel`__ (0) sets the level of effort to maximize chaos vs. regal orbs.
+It is a set of flag values, added together.
-- The default of 0 will do nothing, because extra vendor trips waste time.
+- The default of 0 will do the normal level of optimization.
-- A value of 1 will allow the tool will highlight a single set at a time.
+- Adding 1 to the value will allow the tool to highlight a single set at a time.
 For example, if the stash contains one ilvl 74 glove and one ilvl 74 helmet and everything else is ilvl 75+, it will highlight them in two individual sales.
-- A value of 2 will also cause unidentified ilvl 75+ items to be favored over identified ilvl 60-74 items in IDed recipes.
+- Adding 2 to the value will cause unidentified ilvl 75+ items to be favored over identified ilvl 60-74 items in IDed recipes.
 This will tend to cause hoarding of identified ilvl 60-74 items in the stash tab.
+- Adding 4 to the value will cause IDed recipes to not care about ilvl.
+This will tend to save ilvl 60-74 items for unIDed recipis.
+- I am currently using 5 (1 + 4).

 __`ignoreMaxSets`__ causes the specified item classes to ignore the `maxSets` setting.
 For example, setting `ignoreMaxSets` to "Rings,Amulets" when `maxSets` is 12,